umarhassan-mitodl/esd.71-fall-2008/content/pages/syllabus.md

 Recitations: 1 session / week, 1 hour / session

-This MIT OpenCourseWare site is based on the materials from [Professor de Neufville's ESD.71 Web site](https://ardent.mit.edu/).
+This MIT OpenCourseWare site is based on the materials from {{% resource_link "8518f8ef-9e5b-4e9b-87b7-63ce61aad4a1" "Professor de Neufville's ESD.71 Web site" %}}.
 Additional materials, updated as needed by Professor de Neufville, can be found there.

 ## Important Notes